Syed-Mohd-Azam/Video-Player-Project/README.md

 ## Features

+Custom Video Controls:

-- **Custom Video Controls:** Implemented custom controls for video playback.
+Designed custom controls for enhanced video playback.
+Autoplay:

-- Autoplay : Implemented autoplay functionality, video starts automatically and pauses whenever video ends.
+Implemented autoplay functionality; videos start automatically and pause at the end.
+Volume Adjustment:

-- **Volume Adjustment:** Users can adjust the volume according to their preferences.
+Users can adjust the volume to their preferences.
+Full-Screen Mode:

-- **Full-Screen Mode:** Provides a full-screen option for an immersive video experience.
+Provides a full-screen option for an immersive viewing experience.
+Mute/Unmute:

-- **Mute/Unmute:** Allows users to mute or unmute the video.
+Allows users to mute or unmute the video.
+Country-wise Video Fetching:

-- **Country-wise Video Fetching:** Fetches videos based on the user's country.
+Fetches and displays videos based on the user's country.
+Responsive Design:

-- **Responsive Design:** Ensures a seamless experience on various devices.
+Ensures a seamless experience on various devices.
+Day/Night Mode:

-- **Day/Night Mode:** Supports a day and night mode for different viewing preferences.
+Supports day and night modes for different viewing preferences.

 ## Setup